krzysztofdudek/ai-minion/README.md

 *   **Greater Control:** Key decisions remain with you 🕹️.
 *   **Higher Quality & Secure Outcomes:** Addressing issues early ensures the result meets precise requirements and relevant standards 🎯.

-Think of this as partnering with a diligent, systematic AI worker who prioritizes clarity, and methodical execution 📏✂️.
+Think of this as partnering with a diligent, systematic AI minion who prioritizes clarity, and methodical execution 📏✂️.

 A detailed, step-by-step example of this interaction can be found in [`EXAMPLE_CONVERSATION.md`](./docs/EXAMPLE_CONVERSATION.md).